Yelemam/Mental_Health/README.md

 # Project Overview

-The Mental Health Data Engineering project focuses on analyzing mental health data to uncover trends, correlations, and insights.
-The objective of this project is to understand mental health patterns and provide a data-driven platform to visualize these findings using interactive web applications.
+TThe Mental Health Data Engineering project focuses on using data engineering techniques to analyze mental health data with the goal of uncovering trends, correlations, and insights.
+While we work with the data to understand mental health patterns, our primary emphasis is on the data engineering process itself.

 # Folder Structure Explanation